bloomen/libunittest/README.txt

 In order to build and install libunittest simply unpack the archive, enter the resulting directory and execute:

+chmod u+x install.sh
-sh install.sh [install_directory]
+./install.sh [install_directory]

 If install_directory is not given than libunittest will be installed in a standard system location (/usr) requiring root privileges.
+Please note that libunittest is only installed if all unit tests pass.

 libunittest is being developed by Christian Blume.
 Contact Christian at chr.blume@gmail.com for any questions or comments.